jaredlwong/custom-html-jaredlwong-github-io/_posts/2014-09-17-what-happens-when-you-type-ls.md

 #### Outstanding Questions
 - What is ls doing?
 - How do the keyboard inputs get to stdin?
-What is fgets doing?
 - How does the stdout get to the console?

 ### Deeper: Inside ls